Trump hosts heated White House vaping debate

 Meanwhile, federal health authorities have reported an outbreak of mysterious illnesses linked to the popular devices.

-As of November, there have been more than 2,000 vaping-related lung injuries in all states except Alaska, according to the Centers for Disease Control.
+As of November, there have been more than 2,000 vaping-related lung injuries in all states except Alaska, according to the Centers for Disease Control and Prevention.
 Thirty-nine deaths have been confirmed in 24 states and the District of Columbia as of November, the agency said.